NC State Extension Publications

 Skip to Plant Entry and Symptom Expression

-Dichlobenil is a cellulose production inhibitor that works primarily on below-ground tissues but xylem transport to developing shoots may occur.
+Dichlobenil inibits cellulose production in the growing points of roots and shoots.
+It works primarily on below-ground tissues but xylem transport to developing shoots may occur.
 This herbicide may be applied prior to or after weed emergence as it is absorbed through roots or young shoots.
+Sensitive woody plants can be girdled at the base, causing an overall decline in plant growth, leading to plant death in particularly sensitive species.
 Dichlobenil is volatile and may be absorbed by any growing tissue.

 Similar Problems